-Section: 3.A.4.c.(2)
+Section 3.A.4.c (2)

-80. What is the effective date of the 2006-2010 National Agreement for the purpose of determining cumulative changes in starting time which may cause a duty assignment to be reposted?
+85. What is the effective date of the 2010-2015 National Agreement for the purpose of determining cumulative changes in starting time which may cause a duty assignment to be reposted?

-Response: November 21, 2006.
+Response: November 21, 2010.

-81. When an occupied [PS-5/(PS-4)] senior qualified duty assignment is reposted due to a change in hours, off-days or duties, who is eligible to bid?
+86. When an occupied PS-5 senior qualified duty assignment is reposted due to a change in hours, off-days or duties, who is eligible to bid?

-Response: Same status clerks holding [PS-5/(PS-4)] duty assignments who are not otherwise under a bidding restriction.
-Resulting [PS-5/(PS-4)] duty assignments are also filled by posting only to eligible same status [PS-5/(PS-4)] employees, until a residual vacancy is reached.
+Response: Same status clerks holding PS-5 duty assignments who are not otherwise under a bidding restriction.
+Resulting PS-5 duty assignments are also filled by posting only to eligible same status PS-5 employees, until a residual vacancy is reached.

-82. When an occupied [PS-6/(PS-5)], [PS-7/(PS-6)], or [PS-8/(PS-7)] senior qualified duty assignment is reposted due to a change in hours, off days, or duties, who is eligible to bid?
+87. When an occupied PS-6, PS-7, or PS-8 senior qualified duty assignment is reposted due to a change in hours, off days, or duties, who is eligible to bid?

-Response: Article 37.3.A.4 allows only same status clerk craft employees who are not otherwise under a bidding restriction, holding [PS-6/(PS-5)], [PS-7/(PS-6)], or [PS-8/(PS-7)] positions to bid on reposted [PS-6/(PS-5)], [PS-7/(PS-6)], and [PS-8/(PS-7)] duty assignments if the employees are at the same or higher level as the reposted duty assignment.
-A [PS-8/(PS-7)] employee could bid on a reposted [PS-6/(PS-5)], [PS-7/(PS-6)], or [PS-8/(PS-7)] duty assignment.
-A [PS-8/(PS-7)] duty assignment.
-A [PS-7/(PS-6)] employee could bid on a reposted Level [6/(5)] or [7/(6)] duty assignment and a [PS-6/(PS-5)] employee could bid on a reposted Level [6/(5)] duty assignment.
+Response: Article 37.3.A.4 allows only same status Clerk Craft employees who are not otherwise under a bidding restriction, holding PS-6, PS-7, or PS-8 positions to bid on reposted PS-6, PS-7, and PS-8 duty assignments if the employees are at the same or higher level as the reposted duty assignment.
+A PS-8 employee could bid on a reposted PS-6, PS-7, or PS-8 duty assignment.
+A PS-7 employee could bid on a reposted Level 6 or 7 duty assignment and a PS-6 employee could bid on a reposted Level 6 duty assignment.
 Resulting vacancies are filled by posting only to eligible same status employees until a residual vacancy is reached.

-83. When an employee in saved grade status is restricted from bidding on a reposted duty assignment at his/her former level under 3.A.4.d, does the employee lose the saved grade?
+88. When an employee in saved grade status is restricted from bidding on a reposted duty assignment at his/her former level under 3.A.4.d, does the employee lose the saved grade?

-84. When duty assignments are reposted due to changes in hours, off days or duties, is bidding limited to employees in the section, as defined in Item 18 of the Local Memorandum of Understanding?
+89. When duty assignments are reposted due to changes in hours, off days or duties, is bidding limited to employees in the section, as defined in Item 18 of the Local Memorandum of Understanding?

-85. If there are clerks with retreat rights to the section after excessing pursuant to Article 12.5.C.4, is bidding limited to employees in the section as defined in Item 18 of the Local Memorandum of Understanding, when duty assignments are reposted due to changes in hours, off day, or duties?
+90. If there are clerks with retreat rights to the section after excessing pursuant to Article 12.5.C.4, is bidding limited to employees in the section as defined in Item 18 of the Local Memorandum of Understanding, when duty assignments are reposted due to changes in hours, off day, or duties?